Gary Smith Scholarship for Public Managers

 Samantha Hynes MSW, MPH

-Sam has 10 years’ experience working with Medicaid Waiver programs.
-In 2015, Sam became the community Capacity Manager with the South Dakota Department of Human Services, Division of Developmental Disabilities.
-As Community Capacity Manager her main focus has been the development of crisis supports as well as implementation of shared living.
-Prior to moving to South Dakota Sam lived in Florida where she was a case manager for adults diagnosed with HIV, and previous to that she lived in Colorado where she was a case manager for adults and children with ID/DD.
-Sam holds two Masters Degrees; one in Public Health and the second in Social Work with an emphasis in organizational and community development.
+Sam has 10 years' experience working with Medicaid Waiver programs.
+In 2015, Sam became the community capacity manager with the South Dakota Department of Human Services, Division of Developmental Disabilities.
+As community capacity manager, her main focus has been the development of crisis supports as well as implementation of shared living.
+Prior to moving to South Dakota, Sam lived in Florida where she was a case manager for adults diagnosed with HIV, and previous to that she lived in Colorado where she was a case manager for adults and children with ID/D. Sam holds two masters degrees; one in public health and the second in social work with an emphasis in organizational and community development.

 Lisa joined the Maryland Developmental Disabilities Administration in March of 2017 to lead one of Maryland’s four regional offices, supporting individuals, families and providers through the central swath of the state.
 The central MD region includes Baltimore City, Baltimore County, Howard, Ann Arundel and Harford counties.
 Lisa comes to DDA by way of the private sector, where she spent thirty years building and managing children's programs in the areas of child welfare, mental health and special education.
 At Pressley Ridge, Lisa developed therapeutic foster care and in-home service programs in Maryland, Washington DC, Delaware and Ohio.
 At PHILLIPS Programs for Children and Families, Lisa oversaw nonpublic, special education schools in Maryland and Virginia.
 Most recently, she led a special education association in Washington DC, advocating for a robust continuum of educational services for DC students with special needs.
 Her emphasis on building collaborative relationships with community stakeholders has led to many fruitful partnerships with families, government and community stakeholders.

-Ms. Rodriguez has over 20 years of experience in the field of intellectual and developmental disabilities.
-She graduated from West Chester University of Pennsylvania with a Bachelor’s Degree in Communicative Disorders.
-Jennifer began her career as a direct support professional and upon moving to New Mexico, worked as a Developmental Disabilities (DD) Waiver Case Manager for over 13 years before entering state government.
-Jennifer first held the role of the DDSD Statewide Case Management Coordinator, then the DD Waiver Program Manager and currently the Community Programs Bureau Chief, where she oversees the NM DD Waiver, the Mi Via Self -Directed Waiver, the NM Case Management system, Provider Enrollment and the clinical Outside Review process.
+Ms. Rodriguez has more than 20 years of experience in the field of intellectual and developmental disabilities.
+She graduated from West Chester University of Pennsylvania with a bachelor’s degree in communicative disorders.
+Jennifer began her career as a direct support professional and upon moving to New Mexico, worked as a developmental disabilities (DD) waiver case manager for more than 13 years before entering state government.
+Jennifer first held the role of the DDSD Statewide Case Management Coordinator, then the DD Waiver Program Manager and currently the Community Programs Bureau Chief, where she oversees the New Mexico DD Waiver, the Mi Via Self-Directed Waiver, the NM Case Management System, Provider Enrollment, and the clinical Outside Review process.
 She has been with DDSD for four years.

-Ms. Fraker has been with the Office of Developmental Programs for eight years.
-Within her time at ODP, her hardwork has advanced her to the current position of Supports Coordination and Oversight Unit Director.
-As Unit Director, Ms. Fraker is responsible for a kaleidoscope of projects ranging from oversight of County Programs, Providers and Supports Coordination Organizations to transition planning and even contract management of PA’s statewide needs assessment.
-Ms. Frakers dedication to helping individual’s with intellectual disabilities is evidenced by her 20+ years in the field at varying levels.
+Ms. Fraker has been with the Office of Developmental Programs (ODP) for eight years.
+Within her time at ODP, her hard work has advanced her to the current position of Supports Coordination and Oversight Unit Director.
+As unit director, Ms. Fraker is responsible for a kaleidoscope of projects ranging from oversight of County Programs, Providers and Supports Coordination Organizations to transition planning and even contract management of PA’s statewide needs assessment.
+Ms. Fraker's dedication to helping individual’s with intellectual disabilities is evidenced by her 20+ years in the field at varying levels.

 Jennifer K Fales, LSW, MSW

-Initiative Manager Office of Aging & Disability Services Maine Department of Health & Human Services
+Maine Department of Health & Human Services (DHHS)

-Ms. Fales has a BA in Psychology and Masters in Social Work.
-She currently works for State of Maine Office of Aging & Disability Services as the Initiative Manager in charge of clinical reviews, system & policy reform in one of Maine’s largest waiver programs for Adults with Intellectual Disabilities & Autism.
-She has over 10 years of experience within DHHS in both child protection and adult services and spent two and half years in Australia working for the Department of Child & Family services before returning to Maine in 2013 and resuming work with DHHS in her current role.
+Ms. Fales has a B.A. in psychology and masters in social work.
+She currently works for state of Maine Office of Aging and Disability Services as the initiative manager in charge of clinical reviews, system and policy reform in one of Maine’s largest waiver programs for adults with intellectual disabilities and autism.
+She has more than 10 years of experience within DHHS in both child protection and adult services and spent two and half years in Australia working for the Department of Child & Family services before returning to Maine in 2013 and resuming work with DHHS in her current role.